emarsden/dash-mpd-cli/README.md

 - MacOS on AMD64 and Aarch64 architectures

-- Microsoft Windows 10 on AMD64
+- Microsoft Windows 10 and Windows 11 on AMD64

 - Android 12 on Aarch64 via [termux](https://termux.dev/) (you'll need to install the rust, binutils and ffmpeg packages)